 Finally, chauffeurs (such as cab drivers) can continue driving with up to:

-Once you accrue too many points, the Colorado DMV will suspend your license for at a period of six months to one year.
-But you may be able to get a probationary driver’s license (PDL) to drive to and from work or school.2
+If you accrue too many points, the Colorado DMV will suspend your license for at a period of six months to one year.
+You may be able to get a probationary driver’s license (PDL) to drive to and from work or school.2

 See our related articles, How many DMV points can I get before losing my driver’s license in Colorado? and How many points on a Colorado license trigger a license suspension?